 Put your Resignation in Writing

 Once you have determined how much notice you have to give, it’s always important to formalise it in writing.
-Clearly state how much notice you will be giving, and if relevant, refer to either the employment contract or award in your letter.
+Clearly state how much notice you will be giving, your last day at work, and if relevant, refer to either the employment contract or award in your letter.
 This is particularly useful if you’re worried that your employer may dispute it.
+Make sure that you retain a copy of the resignation letter you provide.
 It’s important in circumstances such as these to not only comply with any terms specified in your contract or under your award, but also understand your rights as an employee.

 Michael works full time at a investment bank.
 He has been working there for 2 months.
 His probationary period is for 6 months.
 He has decided to resign, but he has never been offered a formal employment contract with the bank.
 After researching his obligations, he has provided the bank with 1 week’s notice.
 He has written this in his resignation letter and cited the law.
 The bank tries to say that he needs to give them 4 weeks’ notice and threatens to sue him.
 Michael points to the letter, and upon his employer’s investigation, they realise that he only has to give them 1 week’s notice.
 This is because he has not been employed under contract, and so is only obliged to provide notice according to legislation.

-A probationary period fundamentally means that an employer or employee can ‘walk away’ without having to worry about working out a long notice period.
+A probationary period fundamentally means that an employer or employee can walk away without having to worry about working out a long notice period.
+It can take some time for both employers and employees to assess whether a job is the right fit.
 However, even when you’re under probation, it’s important to understand what notice you’re required to give.
+The employment may not have become permanent or fixed yet, but legal requirements still apply.
 It’s one thing to not want to burn any bridges, but another to also leave on fair (and legal) terms.

 Jackie is the Content Manager at Lawpath and manages the content team.
 She has a Law/Arts (Politics) degree from Macquarie University and is an admitted solicitor in the Supreme Court of NSW.
 She's interested in how technology can help shape the future legal landscape.